Silv-etooo/Stanford/Code In Place/README.md

 Hey
-This is teh assignments I have compleated from Code In Place 2020.
+This are the assignments I have compleated from Code In Place 2020.

 Changed my entire view on how to code and think about a problem.
 Most importantly i learned to write code as I text that someone can read and understand.